joeyklee/GEOB472/workshops/01_shapes&code/README.md

 http://p5js.org/tutorials/

-## Web Searching
+# Web Searching
 "Programming is just about how good you are at google searching."

-## References
+# References

-"Programming Handbook for Visual Artists and Designers" by Casey Reas and Ben Fry
+"Processing, A Programming Handbook for Visual Artists and Designers" by Casey Reas and Ben Fry

 "Getting Started with Processing" - Ben Fry

 "Learning Processing" - Dan Shiffman

-## Resources
+# Resources

 Learning Processing With Dan Shiffman - this dude is handsdown the best guy ever.